Text with 9-1-1 (T9-1-1)

 - Do not have a compatible T9-1-1 wireless device AND

-- do not fall within MTS's eligible upgrade window
+- do not fall within Bell MTS's eligible upgrade window

-You may visit any MTS Connect store to discuss your options to upgrade to an eligible handset.
+You may visit a Bell MTS store to discuss your options to upgrade to an eligible handset.